ATARI FLASHBACK

 Atari 7800 games:

-Plus there's a bonus game called Sabotuer which was never officially released.
+Plus there's a bonus game called Sabotuer which is the original version of the A-Team game.

 The machine is small (about the size of two 7800 carts placed next to each other) and comes in a cool retro style.
-It would be nice if you could hack a cart slot on it, but since it runs with an emulator I doubt this would be possible.
 Hooks up via AV cable and comes with two joysticks.

 My only gripe with this thing is the price: retail $49.95.
 That comes to about $2.50 per game and isn't too unreasonable, then you remeber that most of these games are problably about 4k in size and if they wanted to they could squeese every single 2600 game ever made into a console like this for the same price.
 Plus the fact that you will problably get bored of these games pretty quick makes me wait until they go on clearance.